Abhijeet199/Gallery-Site/README.md

 # Gallery-Site
-This a small static website, I have developed it during practice.
+This is a small static website, I have developed it during practice.

 Hosted by github pages > https://abhijeet199.github.io/Gallery-Site/